GAM-team/GAM/docs/Chrome-Policies.md

     true: Restrict users to only auto-connect to managed networks.
     false: Allow all networks to auto-connect.

+chrome.networks.globalsettings.BlockedSsids: Restrict users to connect to WiFi SSIDs in the list.
+  blockedSsids: TYPE_LIST
+    Sets WiFi SSIDs that should be blocked.

+chrome.networks.globalsettings.CellularNetworks: Restrict users to only connect to cellular networks configured for this organizational unit.
+  cellularNetworksRestricted: TYPE_BOOL
+    true: Restrict users to only connect to cellular networks configured for this organizational unit.
+    false: Allow all cellular networks to connect.

 chrome.networks.globalsettings.RestrictWifiNetworks: Restrict users to only connect to the Wi-Fi networks configured for this organizational unit.
   restrictWifiNetworks: TYPE_ENUM
     NO_RESTRICTION: Allow users to connect to networks not configured in this organizational unit.
     ONLY_POLICY_NETWORKS: Restrict users to only connect to Wi-Fi networks configured for this organizational unit.
     ONLY_POLICY_NETWORKS_IF_AVAILABLE: Restrict users to only connect to Wi-Fi networks configured for this organizational unit, but only if such networks are in range of the device.

+chrome.networks.globalsettings.SimLock: Restrict users from PIN locking SIM(s) on the device.
+  simLockRestricted: TYPE_BOOL
+    true: Restrict users from PIN locking SIM(s) on the device.
+    false: Allow users to PIN lock SIM(s).

 chrome.networks.vpn.AllowForChromeDevices: Allow chrome devices to use this network.
   allowForChromeDevices: TYPE_BOOL